 What do people want great managers to do?

 We've pulled together consolidated research on employee engagement, what people want and what great managers do.
 People want someone who talks about their progress, encourages their development, helps them with opportunities for development - and much more.
 Does your organisation have these types of managers?
 Many organisations don't and it is a common saying - people leave managers, not companies.
 Most organisations promote people to the managerial role based on their technical competence, not their ability to manage people.
-The power your managers have to make a difference to employees everyday is phenomenal - as the research here shows.
+The power your managers have to make a difference to employees everyday is phenomenal - as the research above shows.
+Read about how managers can boost digital transformation.